 It’s hard to match the teeth-moving power of braces.
-They’re studier and more effective than most other options.
-But that effectiveness comes at a price.
+They’re widely considered studier and more effective than most other options.
+But those qualities come at a price.
 Braces are one of the most expensive orthodontic options, which leads many to wonder whether dental insurance can help reduce the overall cost.
 And the answer is yes, but only sometimes.

-Dental insurance plans sometimes cover braces treatment, although it depends on your specific provider and plan.
+Dental insurance plans sometimes cover braces treatment, although it depends on your specific provider and terms.
 This guide will help you navigate your insurance details and know what to expect.

 Table of Contents